saratrajan/mergesortedarrays/README.md

 ### Optimal solution

-Parse one array, loop through each element
-See if that element already exists in the second array.
+Parse one array, loop through each element, using a three pointer approach See if that element already exists in the second array.
 If it exists, then push it in the first index of merged one.
-If not, then push both the elements it to the index and index + 1 positions in the merged one.
+If not, then push both the elements it to the index and index + 1 positions in the merged one - increment pointers accordingly
 Then repeat the scanning for remainder of the elements in arr1 and arr2

 ## Examples: